Android support library can be very confusing to some. And the frequent change they make.

 Well, you are right in some ways.
 Like, things in v4 package came out way back, for example, take Fragments.

 Fragment was introduced in API level 11 and was added in v4 so they could be used API level 4 onwards as well.
-But in today’s world apps have a higher minimum Android support version.

 It doesn’t really make sense to use these old classes and using the native/platform’s class makes more sense.